colesturza/colesturza.github.io/_posts/2022-07-23-i-cut-you-freeze-extension.md

 ## What are the implications of gerrymandering?

 At this point, you may be asking yourself, "how did we get here?
 Why are only two parties duking it out for a select number of seats?"
 The root cause of the problem is in how representatives are elected.
 As mentioned previously, members of the House of Representatives (and state legislatures) elect their officials via direct local elections held in single-member districts where winners are chosen via a plurality ruling (sometimes referred to as first-past-the-post).
 Gerrymandering and the two-party system are very much a by-product of this system.
 Within political science, Duverger's law states, "single-ballot plurality-rule elections (such as first-past-the-post) structured within single-member districts tend to favor a two-party system" (Wikipedia).
 Essentially, the system in place within the United States allows for minority parties with enough support to be grossly overrepresented.
 Once in power the ruling party is able to leverage gerrymandering while redistricting, leading to an even more unfair system where third parties are even more neglected.
 Eventually this leads to more strategic voting amongst voters to avoid the [spoiler effect](https://en.wikipedia.org/wiki/Vote_splitting) and the erosion of third parties.
-A very good resource to see why this is the case are these two videos by CGP Grey: ["Minority Rule: First Past the Post Voting"](https://www.youtube.com/watch?v=s7tWHJfhiyo), and ["Multiple Party Gerrymandering [Bonus Video]"](https://www.youtube.com/watch?v=uR2DfpjIuXo).
+Two very good resources to see why this is the case are these two videos by CGP Grey: ["Minority Rule: First Past the Post Voting"](https://www.youtube.com/watch?v=s7tWHJfhiyo), and ["Multiple Party Gerrymandering [Bonus Video]"](https://www.youtube.com/watch?v=uR2DfpjIuXo).

 ## Gerrymandering in algorithmic economics.